CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

     label: a string to name the column of the estimate.
     alpha: the alpha value in the confidence intervals.
 Overrides the initializing alpha for this call to fit only.
-    left_censorship: True if durations and event_observed refer to left censorship events.
+    left_censoring: True if durations and event_observed refer to left censoring events.
 Default False
     ci_labels: add custom column names to the generated confidence intervals as a length-2 list: [<lower-bound name>, <upper-bound name>].
 Default: <label>_lower_<alpha>